anki-code/xonsh-cheatsheet/README.md

 ```python
 $PROMPT_FIELDS['prompt_end'] = '@'
 ```
 Now the prompt appearance will be: `user@host ~ @`.
 This appearance will remind you of what you are in the xonsh shell.
+You can use [xontrib-sh](https://github.com/anki-code/xontrib-sh) to run sh-shell commands.

 # [Operators](https://xon.sh/tutorial.html#captured-subprocess-with-and)